 Understanding is the First Step to Changing the Conversation

 One prominent therapist was quoted saying the following in a Psychology Today article, “Parents need to stop being quick to judge or jump to conclusions with their teenagers,” says Dr. Breur.
 “Parents should want their teenager to be able to feel comfortable about needing and wanting help.”
 She explains that at times, parents may think that an intelligent child is synonymous with a mature child, capable of making wise judgments about drugs and alcohol.”

 She brings up a solid point: intelligence and maturity are different things.
 So many suffering from the disease of alcoholism or addiction exhibit brilliance in many ways but are unable to navigate the necessary skills for healthy relationships.
-What this article brings up concerning adolescents struggling with substance abuse applies universally to all ages.
+What this article brings up, is concerning adolescents struggling with substance abuse applies universally to all ages.

 She explains that it’s essential for parents to “have more empathy with our children,” and to not see certain behaviors like lying as something personal.
 “It’s not the child doing the lying,” she says, but rather the result of how “addiction affects the brain making them think they have to lie.”